-Canoe Creek Charter Academy (the "School") is a division of The Foundation for Osceola Education, Inc. (the "Charterholder"), which is a component unit of the School Board of Osceola County, Florida, a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 1002.33, Florida Statutes.
-The governing body of the School is the Board of Directors (the "Board"), which is composed of twenty-three members.
-The financial information presented is that of Canoe Creek Charter Academy only.
+P.M.
+Wells Charter Academy, (the "School") is a division of the Foundation for Osceola Education, Inc. (the "Charterholder"), which is a component unit of the School District of Osceola County, Florida, and is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 1002.33, Florida Statutes.
+The governing body of the School is the Charterholder's Board of Directors (the "Board"), which is composed of forty-six members.
+The financial information presented is that of P.M.
+Wells Charter Academy only.
 The School's entire workforce is provided by the management company; therefore, all employee benefits are provided by the management company.

-The general operating authority of Canoe Creek Charter Academy is contained in Section 1002.33, Florida Statutes.
-The School operates under a charter of the sponsoring school district, which is The School District of Osceola County, Florida (the "District").
+The general operating authority of P.M.
+Wells Charter Academy is contained in Section 1002.33, Florida Statutes.
+The School operates under a charter of the sponsoring school district, which is the School District of Osceola County, Florida (the "District").
 The current charter is for a term of ten school years commencing with the 2011 - 2012 school year.
 The charter may be renewed as provided in Section 1002.33, Florida Statutes, upon mutual consent of the parties and execution of a written renewal.
 At the end of the term of the charter, the District may choose not to renew the charter under grounds specified in the charter in which case the District is required to notify the School in writing at least 90 days prior to the charter's expiration.
 During the term of the charter, the District may also terminate the charter if good cause is shown.
 The School is considered a division of the Charterholder.